nativewind/website/content/docs/core-concepts/differences.md

 ## dp vs px

 React Native's default unit is density-independent pixels (dp) while the web's default is pixels (px).
-These two units are different, however NativeWind treats them as if they are equivalent.
+These two units are different, however Nativewind treats them as if they are equivalent.
 This can cause confusion in your theme, do you use `10` or `10px`?
-The general rule of theme is use `10px`, and NativeWind will fix it for you.
+The general rule of theme is use `10px`, and Nativewind will fix it for you.

 ## Flex